benpollarduk/BP.AdventureFramework/docs/docfx/docs/overworld.md

 var overworld = new Overworld("Name", "Description.");
 ```

-Regions can be added to the Overworld with the **AddRegion** method:
+Regions can be added to the Overworld with the **AddRegion** method.

 ```csharp
 overworld.AddRegion(region);
 ```

-Regions can be removed from an Overworld with the **RemoveRegion** method:
+Regions can be removed from an Overworld with the **RemoveRegion** method.

 ```csharp
 overworld.RemoveRegion(region);
 ```

-The Overworld can be traversed with the **Move** method:
+The Overworld can be traversed with the **Move** method.

 ```csharp
 overworld.Move(region);